tschoffelen/tschoffelen/content/force-multipliers-versus-form-factors.md

 ---
 title: Force Multipliers Versus Form Factors
 date: 2025-06-20
-description: Whenever people talk about LLMs as the 'next big thing', the lineage of previous 'big things' seems very variable on the speaker.
+description: Whenever people talk about GenAI as the 'next big thing', the lineage of previous 'big things' seems very variable on the speaker.
 Usually it's...
 taxonomies:
   category:
     - Thought